tonyo88/Weather-App-React.js/README.md

 About
 ---
 With the Weather-Аpp, you can look up the weather by city name.
-You can check the weather conditions
+By pressing "Enter" you will receive information about the meteorological conditions of the city you have chosen.

 Technologies
 ---
 **Code technologies I got involved on this project:**
 * React.js